Are you looking for the most beautiful places in the world?

 We spent over thirty days in Taipei, and we will take another trip to this gem hidden in the heart of Asia.

 The best way to get around Taipei is by Metro.
-The metro system is very well connected and can take you not only to every part of the city, but Taipei’s main station is a transportation hub for the whole country, allowing you to travel with ease.
+The metro system is very well connected.
+And can take you not only to every part of the city.
+But Taipei’s primary station is a transportation hub for the entire country, allowing you to travel with ease.

 - CKS Memorial Hall – Changing of the guards